 A woman in her mid-20s called her boyfriend often, and also cried silently, gripping the phone.
 I later found out that she had been a heroin addict as a teenager, but had cleaned up years earlier.
 She'd had an awful miscarriage and failed to report the non-narcotic medication to her parole officer.
 For that, she was serving seven months in prison.

-At one point, a girl picked up a book from my bed, Spirit Junkie,
+At one point, a girl picked up a book from my bed, Spirit Junkie, by Gabrielle Bernstein, and laughed.

 She stared suspiciously at the cover.
 "I've been a junkie all my life, maybe I should try being a Spirit Junkie!"
 She laughed.
 Then she looked at me.
 "Pussy ass little bitch," she said.
 I bit my tongue and refrained from saying, I've heard great things about that book, and reading it would serve you more than smoking crack.
 Why not give it a try?